KatsuteDev/Mal4J/README.md

 #### 📦 Everything Else

-**All** information provided in the [MyAnimeList API](https://myanimelist.net/apiconfig/references/api/v2) including Anime, Manga, forums, genres, pictures, and statistics, are accessible in this library.
+**All** information provided in the [MyAnimeList API](https://myanimelist.net/apiconfig/references/api/v2) including Anime, Manga, forums, genres, pictures, statistics, and characters, are accessible in this library.

 ```java
 MyAnimeList mal = MyAnimeList.withClientID("");